 Do you need to see the GP?

 Sometimes the GP is not the most appropriate Healthcare Professional to deal with your ailment.
-Please see the information on see a Doctor or Healthcare Professional, which might help you decide whether a GP appointment is truly necessary or whether it might be better for you to see a Pharmacist, Optician, Dentist or other Healthcare Professional.
+Please see the information on see a Doctor or Healthcare Professional, which might help you decide whether a GP appointment is truly necessary or whether it might be better for you to see a Pharmacist, Optician, Dentist or other Healthcare Professional who are funded by the NHS to provide services to patients.
 You can even self-refer for some services without seeing your GP.